 How Long Will My Claim Take?

-As every case is different, the timescales for a case settling can vary.
+As every case is different, the timescales and process for a case settling can vary.
 Your claim will move a lot quicker if the local authority or Highways Agency admits liability immediately or very early on.
 If this happens, our cycle accident claims solicitors would arrange a medical report and proceed to settle your claim based on the contents of the report.

 If liability is not admitted then we will have to take the necessary steps to try and prove that their negligent actions resulted in your injury.
 This is when we can use the evidence that you have already gathered along with any other supporting evidence we feel we need.
 Some of this evidence might include reports on your specific pothole or defect ascertaining whether or not it has been previously reported or if they have failed to repair it in the given time frame.
 Equally, we might look at surrounding roads and their defects and timeframes for repair.